-The Centre for Predictive Human Model Systems (CPHMS) is India’s first think tank dedicated to enable a shift from observational science to a paradigm where we can begin to predict the biological consequences based on accumulated information in human-relevant contexts.
+The Centre for Predictive Human Model Systems (CPHMS) is India’s first think tank dedicated to enabling a shift from observational science to a paradigm where we can begin to predict biological consequences based on accumulated information in human-relevant contexts.

-> To develop as a scientific and policy think – tank which represents the growing body of information on human-based, non – animal science
+To develop as a scientific and policy think – tank which represents the growing body of information on human-based, non – animal science

 Research, publish, and support open access publication that explore concepts of human relevant research

 Facilitate training of Adverse Outcome Pathways across research and education institutions in India